wc-duck/utf8_lookup/README.md

 ## Performance

 The library is highly dependent on an efficient implementation of the population-count instruction so on cpu:s with this implemented in hardware this should be efficient.
-However it should be noted that there hasn't been any big performance-tests done except the ones present in the benchmark test-program, and they can definitively be improved on!

-The first test however suggests that it performs really well in lookup-speed and REALLY well in memory-usage.
+Some more indepth performance-measurements can found in [this blogpost](http://kihlander.net/utf8_lookup-a-write-up.html)